Clare Emma Whitty

-Mother Mary Clare (born: Clare Emma Whitty, 30 May 1883 – 6 November 1950) was an Irish Anglican nun, missionary and botanist who died during a nine-day death march led by retreating North Korean soldiers during the Korean War.
+Mother Mary Clare (born Clare Emma Whitty; 30 May 1883 – 6 November 1950) was an Irish Anglican nun, missionary and botanist who died during a nine-day death march led by retreating North Korean soldiers during the Korean War.

-She arrived in Korea in 1923, one of eighteen missionaries sent to the peninsula by her nursing order, the Community of St Peter between 1892 and 1950.
-In 1925, following the founding of the Society of the Holy Cross by the Rt Revd Mark Trollope, 3rd Bishop of Korea, she was appointed Mother Superior of the order.
+She arrived in Korea in 1923, one of eighteen missionaries sent to the Korean peninsula by her nursing order, the Community of St Peter between 1892 and 1950.
+In 1925, following the founding of the Society of the Holy Cross by the Rt Revd Mark Trollope, the third Bishop in Korea, she was appointed Mother Superior of the order.

 Early life

 According to her birth certificate, Clare Emma Whitty was born on 30 May 1883 in Fenloe, County Clare, Ireland.
 Some secondary sources erroneously report that she was born in Enniskerry, County Wicklow, Ireland.
 Her father, Richard Laurence Whitty, a qualified medical doctor and land agent, was born in 1844 in Rathvilly, County Carlow, to a clerical family.
 He was the youngest of four children, to Reverend William Whitty, curate of Rathvilly, and his wife Gertrude (née Langley).
 Her mother was Jane Alicia Whitty (née Hickman), who was from a family of County Clare landowners.
 Through her mother, she was the great granddaughter of Edward Stopford, Bishop of Meath, making her a distant cousin of Irish historian, Alice Stopford Green.
 She had three siblings: a brother born in Fenloe on 14 May 1876, and two older sisters, Sophia Angel St John Whitty, born on 4 November 1877 in Dublin, who was named after their maternal grandmother, and Katherine Llandaff Whitty born on 3 January 1881 at Hillcot, Whitechurch, County Dublin.

 In the 1891 census, the family is recorded to have moved to Loughton, Essex, England.
 In the 1911 census, Whitty is recorded as an "elementary teacher" living in Bordesley, Birmingham.
 Before that she received training in art in Paris, and she became a fluent speaker of French.